AlexandreeO/iBudget/README.md

 1. **Expense Tracking**: Easily create and manage expenses within your group.
 Whether it's splitting bills for a shared apartment, organizing a group trip, or managing expenses for a project, iBudget has you covered.

-2. **Budget Management**: Set budgets for different categories and monitor your spending to stay within your financial limits. iBudget helps you plan and allocate funds efficiently.

-3. **Contribution Management**: Keep track of who owes what and who has contributed how much towards each expense. iBudget ensures transparency and fairness in expense sharing.
+2. **Contribution Management**: Keep track of who owes what and who has contributed how much towards each expense. iBudget ensures transparency and fairness in expense sharing.

-4. **Authentication Options**: iBudget offers multiple authentication methods for secure access.
+3. **Authentication Options**: iBudget offers multiple authentication methods for secure access.
 Users can sign in using OAuth for convenience or opt for token-based authentication for enhanced security.

 ### Getting Started:

-1. **Sign Up/Sign In**: Create an account or sign in using OAuth for seamless access to iBudget's features.
+1. **Sign Up/Sign In**: Create an account or sign in for seamless access to iBudget's features.

 2. **Create Groups**: Start by creating a group for your shared expenses.
 Invite friends, family, or colleagues to join and collaborate.

 3. **Add Expenses**: Enter details for each expense incurred within the group.
-Specify the amount, description, and category to keep your finances organized.
+Specify the amount, description, and date to keep your finances organized.

 4. **Track Contributions**: Monitor contributions from each group member towards shared expenses. iBudget automatically calculates who owes what, simplifying repayment.

-5. **Manage Budgets**: Set budgets for different expense categories to stay on track with your financial goals.
-Receive notifications when approaching budget limits.

-6. **Stay Updated**: Keep everyone in the loop with real-time updates on expense tracking and contributions. iBudget ensures transparency and accountability.
+5. **Stay Updated**: Keep everyone in the loop with real-time updates on expense tracking and contributions. iBudget ensures transparency and accountability.

 ### Security: